U of T Engineering Campus Experience Officer: Building community through peer-to-peer mentorship, conversation and support.

 Have a question about the Faculty or just want to meet someone new?
 Connect with a U of T Engineering Campus Experience Officer (engCEO)!

-engCEOs have time each week they use to meet and email students.
 They can support you by listening, answering questions and providing information about Faculty resources.
-Meet with an engCEO to learn about their experiences on a variety of topics: keeping up with course work, finding a job, making friends and more.
+Connect with an engCEO by email to learn about their experiences on a variety of topics: keeping up with course work, finding a job, making friends and more.

 Each U of T Engineering Campus Experience Officer comes from a different background and different experiences.
 They look forward to connecting with their U of T Engineering peers.

 Connect with an engCEO

 You can message them at firstname.lastname@example.org.
 Remember to put the name of the U of T Engineering Campus Experience Officer you’d like to connect with in the subject line.